PlaidCloud/website/content/en/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2.md

   - **metrics.external** (ExternalMetricSource)

-    external refers to a global metric that is not associated with any Kubernetes object.
+    external refers to a global metric that is not associated with any PlaidCloud object.
 It allows autoscaling based on information coming from components running outside of cluster (for example length of queue in cloud messaging service, or QPS from loadbalancer running outside of cluster).

     <a name="ExternalMetricSource"></a>
-    *ExternalMetricSource indicates how to scale on a metric not associated with any Kubernetes object (for example length of queue in cloud messaging service, or QPS from loadbalancer running outside of cluster).*
+    *ExternalMetricSource indicates how to scale on a metric not associated with any PlaidCloud object (for example length of queue in cloud messaging service, or QPS from loadbalancer running outside of cluster).*

     - **metrics.external.metric** (MetricIdentifier), required